learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 You should enable the [Custom Metrics API](https://github.com/kubernetes-incubator/custom-metrics-apiserver) if you wish to do so.

-To install the Custom Metrics API you also need Prometheus — a time series database.
+To install the Custom Metrics API, you also need [Prometheus](https://prometheus.io/) — a time series database.

-All the files needed to get install the Custom Metrics API are in [learnk8s/spring-boot-k8s-hpa](https://github.com/learnk8s/spring-boot-k8s-hpa).
+All the files needed to install the Custom Metrics API are in [learnk8s/spring-boot-k8s-hpa](https://github.com/learnk8s/spring-boot-k8s-hpa).

-You should download the content of that repository and change the current directory to be in the `monitoring` folder of the project
+You should download the content of that repository and change the current directory to be in the `monitoring` folder of the project.

 ```bash
 cd spring-boot-k8s-hpa/monitoring